 Gregory P. Schulz is Professor of Philosophy at Concordia University Wisconsin in Mequon.
 He is a husband, father, grandfather and a confessional Lutheran pastor in the LC-MS with nearly 40 years in the ministry, both in the parish and in higher education.
-A graduate of Wisconsin Lutheran Seminary (M.Div.) in Mequon, Wisconsin, ordained in 1982, he has earned doctorates in both theology (D.Min. from Concordia Theological Seminary in Fort Wayne, Indiana) and in philosophy (Ph.D. from Marquette University in Milwaukee, Wisconsin).
-He has been recognized as a Top Ten Professor and also as an "Upper Tier Professor for the Integration of Faith and Learning" by CUW, where he teaches various courses, including courses in ethics, bioethics, philosophy of language, Christ and Culture, and much more.
+A graduate of Wisconsin Lutheran Seminary (M.Div.) in Mequon, Wisconsin, ordained into the office of the ministry in 1982, he has earned doctorates in both theology (D.Min. from Concordia Theological Seminary in Fort Wayne, Indiana) and in philosophy (Ph.D. from Marquette University in Milwaukee, Wisconsin).
+He has been recognized as a Top Ten Professor and also as an "Upper Tier Professor for the Integration of Faith and Learning" by CUW, where he teaches various courses, including one of the university's four core curriculum courses, courses in ethics, bioethics, philosophy of language, Christ and Culture, and much more.
 He is a founding professor of the university's innovative Great Texts Pathway curriculum.

 Dr. Schulz is active in academic, church and community service, including DOXOLOGY: The Lutheran Center for Spiritual Care and Counsel, where he is Senior Faculty Lecturer, since 2008.
 See www.doxology.us/.
 He hosts the popular website www.LutheranPhilosopher.com.
 He is a regular interviewee at Issues, Etc., KFUO, and Lutheran Radio United Kingdom (LRUK).
-An outspoken advocate of philosophy for seminary students and pastors, Pastor Schulz is Adjunct Professor of Theology at Concordia Theological Seminary, Fort Wayne, where he has taught in the seminary’s Ph.D. program since 2008.
+An outspoken advocate of philosophy for seminary students and pastors, Pastor Schulz is Adjunct Professor of Theology at [r e d a c t e d], where he has taught in the seminary’s Ph.D. program since 2008.
 He is also Contributing Editor to LOGIA: A Journal of Lutheran Theology.

 He recently retired after twenty-two years of service as a Lt.
 Colonel in the Air Force’s Civil Air Patrol, where he flew aircrew for search and rescue, taught aerospace education and USAF core values and moral leadership, served as the Wisconsin Wing Director of Professional Development (2010-2013) and was Director of the highly successful Great Lakes Region Staff College at Wright Patterson Air Force Base, Dayton, Ohio (2014-2018).